andrewbahsoun/phys323-final/README.md

 ## Results

 The results were positive.
 I ended up with an accuracy rate around 88%.
+I was able to get the "live" result to work as well.
+I recorded a live demo and uploaded it to [youtube](https://youtu.be/moEpnU08rcM)

 <img src="images/confusion_final2.png" alt="drawing" width="400"/>